-Born in Canada, but of Dutch descent, my life has been influenced by early travels with a constantly moving family.
-Since my birth in Regina, Sask. we moved continuously (at least 13 addresses and 9 schools) through Canada and South Africa until I reached the age of 17 when we settled down in Edmonton, Alberta.
-While my education is in horticulture and landscaping, my heart has always been in nature and photography, which I have been engaged in professionally since 2008.
+Born in Canada, but of Dutch descent, my personality has been influenced by early travels with a constantly moving family.
+Since my birth in Regina, Sask. we moved continuously (at least 13 addresses and 9 schools) through Canada and South Africa until the age of 17 when we settled down in Edmonton, Alberta.
+While my education is in horticulture and landscaping, my heart has always been in nature and photography, which I have been engaged in semi-professionally since 2008.

-I have written for Photo Life Magazine and was interviewed by PhotoEd magazine.
+I have written for Photo Life magazine and have been interviewed by PhotoEd magazine.
 I have provided courses and presentations for the Alberta Gov. (Agriculture), MacEwan University and the Ellis Bird Farm, and have taught various scientists and technicians through home-based workshops.
 See Résumé for more details.